awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-security-group-egress.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ToPort`  <a name="cfn-ec2-securitygroupegress-toport"></a>
-The end of port range for the TCP and UDP protocols, or an ICMP/ICMPv6 code\.
-A value of `-1` indicates all ICMP/ICMPv6 codes\.
-If you specify all ICMP/ICMPv6 types, you must specify all codes\.
+If the protocol is TCP or UDP, this is the end of the port range\.
+If the protocol is ICMP or ICMPv6, this is the code\.
+A value of \-1 indicates all ICMP/ICMPv6 codes\.
+If you specify all ICMP/ICMPv6 types, you must specify all ICMP/ICMPv6 codes\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)